nortonlifelock/aegis/README.md

     The username that is used to authenticate against the database db_password
-    The (encrypted) password that is used to authenticate against the database The password is encrypted for you by the install-config scirpt db_schema
+    The (encrypted) password that is used to authenticate against the database The password is encrypted with the KMS key you provide by the install-config scirpt db_schema
     The name of the schema that Aegis will utilize